automl/neps/README.md

 pip install git+https://github.com/automl/neps.git
 ```

+### Optional: Specific torch versions

-To install specific versions of torch (e.g., cuda enabled versions) you might want to use our utility
+If you run into any issues regarding versions of the torch ecosystem (like needing cuda enabled versions), you might want to use our utility

 ```bash
 python -m neps.utils.install_torch
 ```

+This script asks for the torch version you want and installs all the torch libraries needed for the neps package with
+that version.
+For the installation `pip` of the active python environment is used.

 ## Usage